A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Background and Related Work

-More recent work has increasingly focused on RL due to its potential to train systems that automatically select the best sequence of actions, which is highly relevant for tasks such as loop optimization and pass selection.
-For instance, HalideRL \cite{pecenin2019optimization} employed RL to determine the best sequence of code optimizations and their parameters to minimize the execution time of image processing pipelines.
-HalideRL is not fully automatic though, as it requires an initial input set of directives provided by a user for the RL agent to select from.
-This is different from our proposed RL environment where the whole optimization process is automated.
+More recent work has increasingly focused on RL due to its potential to train systems that automatically select the best sequence of actions, which is highly relevant for tasks such as loop optimization.
+For instance, Halide RL \cite{pecenin2019optimization} employed RL to determine the best sequence of code optimizations and their parameters to minimize the execution time of image processing pipelines.
+Halide RL is not fully automatic, though, as it requires an initial input set of directives provided by a user for the RL agent to select from.
+This is different from our proposed RL environment, where the whole optimization process is automated.

-Other works \cite{rl_hsl, autophase} utilized RL to target the problem of phase ordering in order to automate high-level synthesis (HLS) by selecting the best order of compiler passes.
-Our proposed RL approach, rather than relying on passes, it tackles the task by selecting the optimizations to apply, their parameters, in which order to apply them, and on which part of the code.
-In addition, AutoPhase \cite{autophase} targets HLS and does not target CPUs which we focus on.
+Other work \cite{rl_hsl, autophase2019} utilized RL to target the problem of phase ordering.
+It aims to automate high-level synthesis (HLS) by selecting the best order of compiler passes.
+Our proposed RL approach, rather than relying on passes, tackles the task of code optimization by selecting the optimizations to apply, their parameters, in which order to apply them, and on which part of the code.
+In addition, AutoPhase \cite{autophase2019} targets HLS and does not target CPUs, which we focus on.

-Chameleon~\cite{chameleon}, REGAL~\cite{paliwal2020reinforced}, and X-RLflow ~\cite{he2023xrlflowgraphreinforcementlearning} all focus on accelerating deep neural network graphs by leveraging RL to efficiently explore the search space.
-Chameleon focuses on vision neural networks where the goal is to find the best parameters for a predefined set of transformations to be applied to convolution operations.
-REGAL targets only model parallelism to minimize runtime and memory usage.
-X-RLflow targets neural network graph optimization using rewriting rules and RL.
-Our method differs by operating at a lower level (MLIR linear algebra dialect) rather than on deep learning graphs, making our RL environment more general.
-Though we demonstrate our solution in accelerating deep learning operators, it is not limited to this domain, and we plan future evaluations in other areas.
+Prior works like Chameleon~\cite{chameleon}, REGAL~\cite{paliwal2020reinforced}, and X-RLflow~\cite{he2023xrlflowgraphreinforcementlearning} leverage RL to accelerate DNN graphs, focusing on high-level tasks such as parameter tuning for convolutions, model parallelism, or graph rewriting.
+In contrast, our method operates at a lower level (MLIR linear algebra dialect) rather than on deep learning graphs.
+This allows our RL environment to target multiple domains, which we demonstrate using both deep learning models and LQCD computations.

-SuperSonic \cite{huanting2022ss} on the other hand, proposes a meta-optimizer to search and tune RL architectures.
-It addresses a problem that is orthogonal to our contribution and we believe that our RL environment can benefit from the techniques proposed by SuperSonic.
+SuperSonic~\cite{huanting2022ss} introduces a meta-optimizer to search and tune RL architectures, providing a tool for the automatic design of RL environments.
+It addresses a problem that is orthogonal to our contribution, and our RL environment can also benefit from these techniques.